Daily Tech Navigator

 Power & Energy

-My 2000W DIY solar setup with LiFePO4 battery, MPPT charge controller and a 400 W foldable panel — same money, nearly 3× the usable capacity of a pre-built power station.
+My 2000W DIY solar setup with LiFePO4 battery, MPPT charge controller and a 400 W foldable panel — built for expandable capacity and more kWh per dollar as you scale, not for beating a pre-built on a 2 kWh sticker price.
 Complete bill of materials, step-by-step wiring, and a side-by-side with EcoFlow DELTA Pro and Jackery Explorer 2000 v2.

 I was standing in my garage, staring at the price tag for a big-name 2 kWh power station. $1,700.
 Seriously?
 It felt like buying a designer handbag just to carry my tools.
 I knew there had to be a way to get the same juice — straight off solar — for my workshop without taking out a second mortgage.

 Turns out, there is.
-For under a grand and a Saturday afternoon, I built a DIY solar power system that runs circles around it: a LiFePO4 battery, an MPPT solar charge controller, a 400 W foldable panel, a 2000 W pure-sine inverter and a proper cable kit.
+For a little over a thousand dollars and a Saturday afternoon, I built a DIY solar power system with more usable capacity and room to grow: a LiFePO4 battery, an MPPT solar charge controller, a 400 W foldable panel, a 2000 W pure-sine inverter and a proper cable kit.
 Here’s exactly how I did it, the five parts you need, and the one dumb mistake I made so you don’t have to.

 To be clear: I’m not building a portable power station with a handle and a screen.
 I’m building a modular DIY solar system — a battery, an inverter, an MPPT charge controller, solar panels and safe wiring — that gets permanently installed.
 A power-station alternative for a workshop, garage, off-grid cabin or a permanently-mounted RV/van build.